archivesspace/tech-docs/provisioning/mysql.md

 significantly better performance when multiple people are using the system, and will ensure that your data is kept safe.

+ArchivesSpace is currently able to run on MySQL version 5.x.

 ## Download MySQL Connector